RTBHOUSE/big-bang-py/README.md

     - Can run unittest and nose test suites out of the box.

-- You can easily change command line options defaults by defining them in a configuration file called `pytest.ini`.
-You can find [an example](https://bitbucket.org/rtbhouse/big-bang-py/src/master/pytest.ini) in the root of this repo.
+- You can easily set command line default flags by defining them in a configuration file called `pytest.ini`.
+You can find [an example](https://bitbucket.org/rtbhouse/big-bang-py/src/master/pytest.ini) at the root of this repo.

 - Recommended plugins: